0

 This comes in handy if you ever need very low resistance for an exercise.

-If you want a counter balanced machine, you’re likely looking at a more expensive price tag.
+If you want a counter balanced machine, you’re likely looking at a more expensive price tag, but it does provide smoother bar motion.

 Plates vs Stack

-I wanna say that like 90% of Smith machines out there use weight plates.
-This is what we all think of when we think of these classic machines.
+I wanna say that like 90% of Smith machines out there use weight plates, which is what we all think of when we think of these classic machines.

-Although there are some out there though that use weight stacks for resistance.
+Although there are some out there though that use weight stacks for resistance (like Inspire’s FT2).

 As odd as this may sound, it does have its advantages.

-With a weight stack, the resistance is built-into the machine.
-You don’t have to buy plates separately or worry about having to store them somewhere.
+With a weight stack, the resistance is built-into the machine, so you don’t have to buy plates separately or worry about having to store them somewhere.

 You also don’t have to worry about putting plates on and pulling them off, you can simply push a pin into the stack to select your resistance.